MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/xbox-live/multiplayer/multiplayer-manager/mpm-flowcharts/mpm-play-with-friends.md

 ---
 title: Flowchart - Play with friends
 author: KevinAsgari
-description: Xbox Live multiplayer manager flowchart - play a multiplayer/co-op game with friends. ms.assetid: ead5b172-6410-4aae-97fc-3c295745d27e ms.author: kevinasg ms.date: 04/04/2017
+description: Flowcharts showing how to start a new multiplayer game by adding and inviting friends to the game. ms.assetid: ead5b172-6410-4aae-97fc-3c295745d27e ms.author: kevinasg ms.date: 04/04/2017